PatrickFis/Azure-Study-Notes/Azure Developer/Azure User Authentication and Authorization.md

 # Microsoft Identity Platform
 The Microsoft identity platform for developers is a set of tools which includes authentication service, open-source libraries, and application management tools.
-The platform is make of several components
+The platform is made of several components
 - OAuth 2.0 and OpenID Connect standard-compliant authentication service
 - Open-source libraries
 - Application management portal for registration, configuration, and management